Johnnyboy7781/johnnys-recs-service/README.md

 2. Run ```npx prisma generate``` to generate the prisma client.
 2. Run ```npm run dev``` to start the local server.

+Your app will then be available at [http://localhost:3000](http://localhost:3000).
 That's it! 🎉

 *Note*: This service depends on two environment variables to run properly: `GOOGLE_API_KEY` and `DATABASE_URL`.